anharrington/handsonpython/rstP/execution.rst

 It will be explicitly stated when you should run a program directly from the operating system.

-In general it is fine to run our programs from a cmd console (Windows) or terminal (Mac).
+In general it is also fine to run our programs from a cmd console (Windows) or terminal (Mac) or from a different development environment.

 .. warning::